 Patients could access care and treatment in a timely way and the appointment system met the needs of patients.
-Where treatment was urgent patients would be seen within 24 hours or sooner if possible.
+Where treatment was urgent patients would be seen usually within hours of their phone call.
 The patient leaflet informed patients about the importance of cancelling appointments should they be unable to attend so as to reduce wasted time and resources.

-The arrangements for obtaining emergency dental treatment outside of normal working hours, including weekends and public holidays were clearly displayed in the waiting room area and in the practice leaflet.
 Staff we spoke with told us that patients could access appointments when they wanted them.
-Patients who completed comment cards confirmed that they were very happy with the availability of routine and emergency appointments
+Patients who completed comment cards confirmed that they were very happy with the availability of routine and emergency appointments.